 This COVID-19 Toolkit provides an overview of important requirements and recommendations, tools, and reporting information.
 For more details about the recommendations please visit LACDPH COVID-19 Prevention and Response Guidelines for Education Settings.

 Education settings should continue to investigate and respond to any COVID-19 cases identified at the site.
 Current State laws and regulations require schools to exclude staff and students who have a communicable disease while contagious.
-The following DPH guidelines are intended to support education settings in developing and implementing exclusion and return to school criteria related to COVID-19.
+Individuals are responsible for adhering to LACDPH Instructions for COVID-19 Cases and Close Contacts.
+These instructions are outlined below and are intended to support education settings in developing and implementing exclusion and return to school criteria related to COVID-19.
 As employers, education settings should also refer to the Cal/OSHA COVID-19 Prevention Non-Emergency Regulations for workplace requirements.
-For more details about the recommendations please see LACDPH COVID-19 Prevention and Response Guidelines for Education Settings.
+For the complete education guidance, please see LACDPH COVID-19 Prevention and Response Guidelines for Education Settings.

 Per the LA County Health Officer Order, Education Settings are required to notify DPH within 1 business day of all clusters of at least 3 linked COVID-19 cases within 7 days of each other.